rewiringamerica/embed.rewiringamerica.org/CONTRIBUTING.md

 All the code is TypeScript, and is required to typecheck without errors.

 - One of the major design constraints in this codebase is the need to embed the component on third-party sites.
-We strive to keep the bundle size down by taking few dependencies and trying to keep them small.
-Among other things, that's why we don't use React.
+We strive to keep the bundle size down by taking few runtime dependencies and trying to keep them small.

-- The component framework is [Lit](https://lit.dev/docs/v2/).
-We use [@lit/task](https://github.com/lit/lit/blob/HEAD/packages/task/README.md) to manage fetching from the API.
+- We use React, with [Tailwind](https://tailwindcss.com) for styling, and a few components from [Headless UI](https://headlessui.com/).

 - The build system is [Parcel](https://parceljs.org).
 In addition to building the [embed demo site](https://embed.rewiringamerica.org), it builds the file `src/state-calculator.ts` and all of its transitive dependencies into a single `.js` file.
 That file is hosted on `embed.rewiringamerica.org` and referenced from third-party pages that include the embed.

   - The CSS font-face does not seem to apply if fonts are loaded by the Shadow DOM's styles, so we build a separate font stylesheet that embed clients reference.

-- We use some components from [Shoelace](https://shoelace.style/).
+- The legacy frontend uses [Lit](https://lit.dev/docs/v2/) and [@lit/task](https://github.com/lit/lit/blob/HEAD/packages/task/README.md).
+It also uses some components from [Shoelace](https://shoelace.style/).
+None of these are used in the new frontend.
+The legacy frontend does _not_ use Tailwind.

 ### Accessibility